ultraleap/HandyBeam/README.rst

 **Be aware that:**

-* HandyBeam model makes **a lot** of assumptions, which might be an oversimplification of the problem that You are facing.
+* HandyBeam model makes **many** assumptions, which might be an oversimplification of the problem that You are facing.

 **Things that have been repeatedly asked for, but are waiting in the queue as of now**

 These are in their order in the queue:

-* time domain propagation simulation
+* time domain propagation simulation engine
+* velocity field calculation (vector field)
 * advanced excitation solvers (bessel beam, sonotweezer)
 * reflections, scattering